Christopher T. Nomura, Ph.D.

-Xian is an Environmental Science graduate student who is interested in medium chain length polyhydroxyalkanoates (MCL-PHA) synthesis from different carbon sources.
+Xian is Chemistry graduate student who is interested in medium chain length polyhydroxyalkanoates (MCL-PHA) synthesis from different carbon sources.
 Recently her work is focusing on developing an optimal condition for producing novel MCL-PHA.
 Xian is also developing methodologies to detect pharmaceutical compounds in waste water.
 Outside of work, she likes singing, playing the flute, and reading.

 Alex Levine Graduate Student

 Alex is a Biochemistry graduate student who graduated from Ithaca College in Ithaca, NY.
 His research interests involve bioplastics and material applications.
 Currently, he is working on the chemical modification of polyhydroxyalkanoates to produce novel biopolymers geared toward biomedical research.
 These new materials may one day replace traditional plastics in hospitals through the incorporation of antibacterial or regenerative effects.

 Outside the lab, Alex is a classically trained musician (bassoon) and an avid tennis player.
 He also enjoys building computers and warm weather.

 Tiffany Brookins-Little is a senior at SUNY-ESF majoring in Biotechnology with minors in Microscopy and Writing.
 This is her first year working in Dr. Nomura’s research group and she is excited to learn new techniques.
 Outside of the lab, Tiffany enjoys reading, baking treats and singing Italian classical music.